-Moreover, you can pick up some pickles, hand-squeezed sesame and rapeseed oil using the traditional method, and other healthy foods from the Aizu region to bring home to share with families and friends.
+Moreover, you can pick up some pickles, hand-squeezed sesame oil and rapeseed oil using the traditional method, along with other healthy foods from the Aizu region to bring home and share with family and friends.
 Aizu’s local specialty, Takada plum (高田梅), can also be purchased from Mitsutaya.

 What Is Dengaku?

-Dengaku is a Japanese performing art in which flutes and drums are played while dancing during agricultural rituals such as rice planting.
-The white costumes that the performers wear remind people of tofu skewers.
-So, tofu skewers grilled with miso paste or other seasonings are called Dengaku-yaki (田楽焼).
+Dengaku is a traditional Japanese performing art in which flutes and drums are played while dancers perform, often during agricultural rituals such as rice planting.
+The white costumes that the performers wear would remind people of tofu skewers.
+It is no wonder that tofu skewers grilled with miso paste or other seasonings are called Dengaku-yaki (田楽焼).

 Miso Dengaku at Mitsutaya

-At Mitsutaya, the paste is applied to various ingredients, such as tofu, konjac, herring, shiitake mushrooms, taro potato, and more.
-Grilled over charcoal in the traditional hearth, dining at Mitsutaya is one way to enjoy Japanese culture.
+At Mitsutaya, the paste is applied to various ingredients, including tofu, konjac, herring, shiitake mushrooms, taro, and more.
+Grilled over charcoal in the traditional hearth, dining at Mitsutaya is a quintessential way to experience Japanese culture.
 The restaurant has four different types of miso paste, including sweetened miso, yuzu (a type of citrus), Japanese pepper (山椒), and aged miso.
 Depending on the ingredient, different flavors of miso paste are applied.

-If you want a little bit of everything, order the Miso Dengaku Course (みそ田楽コース).
+But if you want a little bit of everything, order the Miso Dengaku Course (みそ田楽コース).
 It comes with fried tofu, half-mashed rice cakes, regular rice cakes, taro potato, konjac, and smoked herring.
-If you are a vegetarian, talk to the staff to see if they can replace the herring with other plant-based skewers.
+If you are a vegetarian, please speak with the staff to see if they can substitute the herring with other plant-based skewers.

 The best seats in the restaurant are the counter seats surrounding the hearth, where you can see the skewers being grilled.
-Because the staff would only start grilling after an order is received, you can see your order being grilled in front of you.
+Since the staff only start grilling after an order has been placed, you can see your order being grilled right in front of you.

 Tips: